jdmaloney/telegraf_exec_checks/README.md

 ## Mellanox NIC Health
 Checks state of Infiniband, Slingshot 10, and Ethernet interfaces that leverage Mellanox cards, and grabs their link rates so one can track to make sure all interfaces link properly, have proper PCIe link/lane speed, etc..

+## LMoD Stats
+This parses a centralized LMoD log on a once-per-minute cadence.
+It ingests module load events on a per-user, per-module-path basis and prints the data in a format that Telegraf can parse/ingest to InfluxDB